Razonatair/ScrambleForTheStars/README.md

 Left click to select things, ideally the ship you see in the middle.

-Right click to give orders to the ship.
+Right click to give movement orders to the ship.
+(You can queue orders by the way.)

 Middle click (I tested with my scrollwheel, your middle mouse might be different?) allows you to drag the view around.